doitintl/iris3/README.md

 subscription.

-But don't add too many: The reason that not all fields are in the  billing  data is that there are a lot of them!
+But don't add too many: The reason that not all fields are in billing data is that there are a lot of them!

-##  New resource types
+### Developing new resource types

 Iris is easily extensible with plugins, to support labeling of other GCP resources.

 1. Create a Python file in the `/plugins` directory, holding a subclass of `Plugin`.
     a.
 The filename and class name take the form: `cloudsql.py` and `Cloudsql`.
     That's lowercase and Titlecase.
 (Only the first character is capitalized, even in multiword names.)
     Otherwise, the two names should be the same.

     b.
 Implement abstract methods.

     c.
 Add `_gcp_<LABEL_KEY>` methods (like `_gcp_zone()`).
 Labels will be